open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 opentelemetry-instrument flask run
 ```

-By default, `opentelemetry-instrument` exports traces and metrics over OTLP/gRPC.
+By default, `opentelemetry-instrument` exports traces and metrics over OTLP/gRPC
+and will send them to `localhost:4317`, which is what the collector
+is listening on.

 When you access the `/rolldice` route now, you'll see output in the collector
 process instead of the flask process, which should look something like this: